 You are entitled to maternity leave, but you may not be entitled to maternity pay.
 If you’ve not been at the company for the required time, your employer is within their right not to provide you with maternity pay.
 However, you may still be eligible to receive your Maternity Allowance.

 My employer says I don’t accrue annual leave while I’m on maternity leave as I’m off work anyway.

 You are still entitled to your standard annual leave entitlement.
 If you are unable to take all your annual leave days during the leave year due to being on maternity leave, then you can carry the days over into the next leave year.

 I can start my leave at any point during my pregnancy.

-Maternity leave can start no earlier than 11 weeks before the WBD, and if you’re off sick due to a pregnancy-related illness within four weeks of WBD, then your maternity leave will automatically start on that day.
+Maternity leave can start no earlier than 11 weeks before the WBD.
+If you’re off sick due to a pregnancy-related illness within four weeks of WBD, your maternity leave will automatically start on that day.

 PayFit & maternity leave